Welcome to the blog

 Now we will use Seurat’s FindMarkers function to carry out a differential expression analysis between both groups.
 FindMarkers also requires that we use SetIdent to change the default ‘Ident’ to the metadata column we want to use for our comparison.
 More information about FindMarkers is available here.

 Note that here we use FindMarkers to compare clusters 9 and 12.
 The default syntax of FindMarkers requires that we provide each group of cells as ident.1 and ident.2.
 The output of FindMarkers is a table with each gene that is differentially expressed and its corresponding log2FC.
 The direction of the log2FC is of ident.1 with respect to ident.2.
 Therefore, genes upregulated in ident.1 have positive log2FC, while those downregulated in ident.1 have negative log2FC.
-Here, we also provide a min.pct=0.25 argument so that we only test genes that are expressed in 25% of cells in either of the ident.1 or ident.2 groups.
+The min.pct=0.25 argument tests genes that are expressed in 25% of cells in either of the ident.1 or ident.2 groups.
 This can help reduce false positives as the genes must be expressed in a greater proportion of the cells compared to the default value of 1%.
-We also specify the logfc.threshold=0.1 parameter, which ensures our results only include genes that have a fold change of less than -0.1 or more than 0.1.
-Increasing the min.pct and logfc.threshold parameters can also result in the function running faster as they reduce the number of genes being tested.
+The logfc.threshold=0.1 parameter ensures our results only include genes that have a fold change of less than -0.1 or more than 0.1.
+Increasing the min.pct and logfc.threshold parameters can also result in the function running faster by reducing the number of genes being tested.

 #carry out DE analysis between both groups